awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 `Version`  <a name="cfn-eks-nodegroup-version"></a>
 The Kubernetes version to use for your managed nodes\.
 By default, the Kubernetes version of the cluster is used, and this is the only accepted specified value\.
 If you specify `launchTemplate`, and your launch template uses a custom AMI, then don't specify `version`, or the node group deployment will fail\.
 For more information about using launch templates with Amazon EKS, see [Launch template support](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html) in the *Amazon EKS User Guide*\.
-You can't update other properties at the same time as updating `Release Version` or `Version`\.
+You can't update other properties at the same time as updating `Version`\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)